 Mastitis (inflammation of the breasts) affects nursing does and may cause fatal blood infection.
 It rarely occurs in pet rabbits.
 Mastitis is usually caused by Staphylococcus bacteria, but other bacteria may be involved.
 Initially, the mammary glands become hot, reddened, and swollen.
 Later, they may become a bluish color, hence the common names “blue bag” and “blue breasts.”
 The doe will not eat but may crave water.
 Fever is often present.

 If antibiotic treatment is started early (the first day the doe stops eating), the rabbit may be saved and damage limited to 1 or 2 mammary glands.
-Because penicillin often causes diarrhea in rabbits, does treated with this antibiotic should be fed hay or some other high-fiber diet rather than a pelleted ration (see Disorders and Diseases of Rabbits : Intestinal Diseases).
+Because penicillin often causes diarrhea in rabbits, does treated with this antibiotic should be fed hay or some other high-fiber diet rather than a pelleted ration ( see Intestinal Diseases Intestinal Diseases Rabbits fed a suitable diet and kept in a healthy environment can live as long as 10 to 12 years.
+The most common diseases of rabbits include digestive system problems, respiratory infections... read more ).
 Kits should not be fostered to another doe because they will spread the infection.
 Hand-rearing infected young may be attempted but is difficult.

 The incidence of mastitis can be reduced if nest boxes are maintained without rough edges to the entrance, which can traumatize the teats when the doe jumps in and out of the nest box.
 The nest box should be sanitized before and after use.